THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Note – All of the above items can be bought from a Decathlon store near you.
-Or head to Decathlon online site and use a corporate account which has similar discounts as the in-store items.
+Or head to Decathlon online site and use a corporate account which has similar discounts for the in-store items.
 Contact your HR department to know if you are eligible for a corporate account.

 It can come quite in handy while cutting fruits or ropes or something else.
 Make sure you have it with you where you can find it easily.

 Pro tip – If found in the cabin baggage, the airport authorities can seize the items at their will!
 In the best of cases, they will ask you to move the items in your check-in baggage.
 Save yourself time and effort and make sure to keep the Swiss knives or scissors in the check-in baggage right from the start.

 It can be quite a task sometimes to brush your teeth in cold freezing water and it can even burn and swell up your fingers.
 Alternatively, mouthwash is a boon in such scenarios.

 Great alternative to ice cold freezing water to clean up your face.
 On a side note, it is fun once in a while to experience the depth of cold but also make sure that you are well within safe limits.